14 Things You Didn't Know About Baker! Front the start, their sister brands, team riders, TV Shows, collabs and more.

 After Birdhouse “The End” came out, Jay wanted to make a video featuring lots of the footage he had of the guys that was not ‘clean cut’ enough to go in a Birdhouse video.

-Jay works with Andrew to let out a video of all the party footage and extra skate clips their crew of friends had filmed together over the years that was too gnarly for any Birdhouse videos or marketing.
+Jay works to let out a video of all the party footage and extra skate clips their crew of friends had filmed together over the years that was too gnarly for any Birdhouse videos or marketing.

 This video project is called “The Baker Bootleg Video” and puts together a video featuring all their extra skate footage along with a bunch of other hijinx from being out skating around LA.